fiddler-labs/fiddler-chatbot/documentation_data/md-notebooks/Fiddler_Quickstart_Image_Monitoring.md

 # 5. Inject data drift and publish production events

-Netx, we'll inject data drift in form of blurring and brightness-reduction.
+Next, we'll inject data drift in form of blurring and brightness-reduction.
 The following cell illustrates these transforms.

 ```python